With everything you have on your plate, fulfilling your Georgia CLE should be easy.

 We understand that CLE in Georgia is a requirement, but that doesn’t mean you deserve anything less than high-quality continuing legal education.
 We are committed to providing low-cost, substantive programs that help the Georgia legal community be more successful.

-ALPS is proud to offer high-quality, accredited Georgia CLE with both live webinars and on-demand seminars on a number of relevant risk management topics, including many Ethics courses.
-ALPS policyholders can access any Georgia CLE at a discounted tuition.
+ALPS is proud to offer accredited Georgia CLE with both live and on-demand seminars on timely and relevant ethics and risk management topics.
+ALPS policyholders can access any CLE at a discounted tuition.

 Georgia MCLE Requirements

 Credit hours required: 12 hours per reporting period

 Specialty credits required: 1 hour of ethics credit; 1 hour of professionalism credit, per reporting period; 3 hours of trial practice credit for trial attorneys only

 Length of reporting period: 1 year

 Compliance date: December 31